 Notes: The sum of the numbers in the 5 blanks above should be the total number of Federal annuitants and their covered spouses in the plan age 65 and older.
 If you have revised your Medicare loading in this reconciliation, you should be using the above distribution.

 Important!
-Before you complete the above table, review paragraph 2 on page 16 pertaining to the list of Medicare enrollees OPM sends the carrier each year.
+Before you complete the above table, review the last full paragraph on page 17 pertaining to the list of Medicare enrollees OPM sends the carrier each year.

 Attachment IIIB, Section 1 - General Questionnaire